taylordaughtry/craft-jumpstart/README.md

  - You need the setting to be validated
  - You need your plugin to run code when a setting's value changes.

+Also, remember that config files are completely optional; you don't need them to make a completely valid plugin.

 ### Retrieving and Overwriting Values

 You can retrieve values from your plugin's config file like this: